Youth Development Promoter

 • Bachelor’s degree in Social Work, Psychology, Education, Youth Development, Applied Behavioral Science, or related field, AND at least 3 months experience working with youth and/or families.

-• 3 years of professional experience working with and/or families from under-resourced communities.
+• 3 years of professional experience working with children and/or families from under-resourced communities.

 • Working in a school setting on activities such as teaching an academic curriculum, teaching through experiential education, after-school or tutoring program management, etc.